apache/incubator-heron/website/content/docs/operators/heron-tracker-api.md

 #### Parameters

-* `cluster` (optional) --- The cluster.
+* `cluster` (optional) --- The cluster parameter can be used to filter topologies that are running in this cluster.
-* `environ` (optional) --- The environment.
+* `environ` (optional) --- The environment parameter can be used to filter topologies that are running in this environment.

-***
+---

-### /topologies/info
+### <a name="topologies_info">/topologies/info</a>

-Returns logical plan, physical plan, execution state, scheduler location and tmaster location for a topology, as these are described above.
-Tmaster location is the location of the topology master, especially its host, port, and the heron-shell port that it exposes.
+Returns a JSON representation of a dictionary containing logical plan, physical plan, execution state, scheduler location and TMaster location for a topology, as described above.
+`TMasterLocation` is the location of the TMaster, including its host, port, and the heron-shell port that it exposes.

 #### Parameters